 Vegans, therefore, need to ensure that they take in enough calcium from plant-based sources.

-As with protein, there are plenty of places to pick up calcium, including soy-based foods, beans, lentils, peas, spinach, turnips, figs, flax, chia, sesame seeds, seaweed, and some nuts — almonds, in particular.
+As with protein, there are plenty of places to pick up calcium, including soy-based foods, beans, lentils, peas, spinach, turnips, figs, flax, chia, sesame seeds, seaweed, and some nuts —

 This is a myth.
 While vegans often take B12 supplements to ensure that they have adequate levels, vegetarians have a wealth of other options.